kaifsiddiquei/GITBOOK/web3-native-features/web3-login-security.md

 ---

 *Ready to explore the built-in Web3 wallet?
-Continue to the next section to learn about DEXGO's integrated wallet functionality.*
+Continue to the next section to learn about DecNect's integrated wallet functionality.*